 The Company maintains deposits in a financial institution which is insured by the Federal Deposit Insurance Corporation (“FDIC”).
 At various times, the Company has deposits in this financial institution in excess of the amount insured by the FDIC.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

-All of the Company’s investments consist of U.S. Treasury Bills, some of which are classified as held-to-maturity and mature within the subsequent twelve months from the date of purchase.
+Investments as of March 31, 2020 and December 31, 2019 consist of U.S. Treasury Bills, which are classified as held-to-maturity, totaling $7,945,570 and $9,505,777, respectively.
 The Company determines the appropriate balance sheet classification of its investments at the time of purchase and evaluates the classification at each balance sheet date.
-Because the maturity dates of the certain investments, aggregating $10,177,301 and $9,505,777 as of September 30, 2020 and December 31, 2019, respectively, were all less than three months at the time of purchase, the amounts were classified as cash equivalents.
-Amounts classified as investments totaled $8,865,992 and $0 as of September 30, 2020 and December 31, 2019, respectively.
+Because the maturity dates of the investments as of March 31, 2020 were all less than three months, the amounts were reclassified to cash equivalents.
+All of the Company’s U.S. Treasury Bills matured within the subsequent twelve months from the date of purchase.
 Unrealized gains and losses were de minimus.

 NOTES TO CONDENSED FINANCIAL STATEMENTS